Mole Crickets | Identification, Habitat, and Control

 What Does a Mole Cricket Look Like

 As their name implies, mole crickets appear like tiny versions of mammalian moles.
-Similar to other insects, their body is composed of three segments: head, thorax, and abdomen.
-Most adult species have well-developed wings that enable them to fly at short distances.
-The total body length of adult mole crickets could reach 1.30” (33 mm).
+Similar to other insects, their body has three segments: head, thorax, and abdomen.
+Most adult species have well-developed wings and have a total body length of 1.30 inches.

 Unlike other crickets, mole crickets are poor jumpers.
 Mole crickets are known for their enlarged front legs that are adapted to digging.
 Each foreleg has either two or four prominent finger-like claws called dactyls.

-Mole crickets have cylindrical bodies with colors ranging from light yellow to dull or dark brown.
-Behind the head of mole crickets is a shield-like segment called pronotum, with colors and patterns that vary depending on species.
-Adult mole crickets also develop wings, although they are not known to be excellent fliers.
+They have cylindrical bodies with colors ranging from light yellow to dull or dark brown.
+Behind the head of mole crickets is a shield-like segment called pronotum, with colors and patterns that vary.

 SpeciesPronotumWingsDactyls